 Degree of Sharing: The concept of the "degree of sharing" refers to the extent that pedestrians, cyclists, and vehicles share spaces or occupy space at any given time along the street.

-Docks and Piers: A dock is a structure extending along a waterfront or out from the shore into a body of water, to which boats may be moored or tied up.
-A pier is a transitional structure or platform that rises above a body of water and usually extends from the shore providing above-water access to offshore areas.
+Dock: A structure extending along a waterfront or out from the shore into a body of water, to which boats may be moored or tied up.